Dimtemp/SCOMTraining/17-PowerShell.md

 With a bit of effort, you can update agent failover settings in bulk as described in the article on updating agent failover settings from a spreadsheet with PowerShell at http://www.systemcentercentral.com/tabid/143/indexid/95393/default.aspx

 ## Balancing the Agent Load
-While resource pools are a fantastic addition to OpsMgr 2012, one important item they do not address is balancing the agent load across management servers in the resource pool.
+While resource pools were a fantastic addition to Operations Manager 2012, one important item they do not address is balancing the agent load across management servers in the resource pool.
 For example, if you have two management servers and you discover and install 2,500 agents with the Discovery Wizard, all 2,500 will use the same management server as their primary.
 This is not a very efficient use of resources to say the least!
 Fortunately, with the OpsMgr Shell, you can easily balance the agent load across multiple management servers.
 The sample script referenced in this section evenly distributes agents across two or more management servers.
 Running this script as part of a schedule task can ensure the agent load is balanced as your environment grows and evolves.
 While it is relatively easy to balance agents across two management servers with PowerShell, the script logic becomes significantly more complex when you need to support 2– N management servers.
 Fortunately, that did not bother Andreas Zuckerhut, who routinely writes PowerShell-based automation solutions for OpsMgr that rate at the high end of the complexity scale.
 You can find a copy of this community-developed solution in the OpsMgr by Example series at http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/96292/Default.aspx .